 We will not outline here the installation steps required to create a KVM guest.
 There are plenty of tutorials available elsewhere that do that.
 Just be sure to configure the guest with a hostname and a static IP address (as an example here, we will use guest1 and 192.168.122.10).

-4.2.2.
 Configure Firewall on Guest

-On each guest, allow cluster-related services through the local firewall, following the same procedure as in Section 4.1.1, "Configure Firewall on Host".
+On each guest, allow cluster-related services through the local firewall, following the same procedure as in the section called "Configure Firewall on Host".